 BOMB’s Oral History Project, run by Editor in Chief Betsy Sussler, documents the life stories of New York City’s African-American artists.
-Forthcoming Histories include: Melvin Edwards and the late Terry Adkins.
+Forthcoming Histories include the late Terry Adkins.

 BOMB’s Oral History Advisory Panel is Sanford Biggers, Thelma Golden, Kellie Jones, Mickalene Thomas, Carrie Mae Weems, Stanley Whitney, and Jack Whitten.